twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Edit: Join Contours** – Use the Union option in the **Glyph** toolbar.
 * **Edit: Split Contours** – Use the Knife option in the **Glyph** toolbar.
 * **Insert: Character...** (version 4.0 & above) – The option is visible since version 5.0 & above.
-* **View: Toolbars: Tab Bar** – This will hide the tabs if version 6.1 up to 11.5 is used.
+* **View: Toolbars: Tab Bar** – Hides the tabs if version 6.1 until 11.5 is used.
 Does not work with the 12th major version.
 * **Font: TODO!
-Problem Report...** – This item is in version 3.0 and is implemented as `TVALIDATIONWIZARDFORM` in version 4.0 & above.
+Problem Report...** (version 3.0) – It is implemented as `TVALIDATIONWIZARDFORM` in version 4.0 & above.
 * **Tools: Export Glyph Outlines...** (version 4.0 until 5.6) – Does not work.
 See **miTestItem4 Save** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
 * **Tools: Import Glyph Data...** (version 4.0 until 5.6) – Imports glyph data either one by one or bulk from other fonts in fgd files.
 Replaced with **miTestItem3 Load** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
 * **Tools: Export Glyph Data...** (version 4.0 until 5.6) – Exports glyph data either one by one or bulk from other fonts to fgd files.
 Replaced with **miTestItem4 Save** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
 * **Tools: TODO!
-AutoCmap...** – This item is in version 3.0 only and was dropped after version 4.0.
+AutoCmap...** (version 3.0 until 5.6) – The item was dropped after version 6.0.
 * **Tools: TODO!
-AutoPost...** – This item is in version 3.0 only and is implemented as `TGLYPHNAMEFORM` in version 7.0 & above.
+AutoPost...** (version 3.0 until 5.6) – The item was dropped after version 6.0 and is implemented as `TGLYPHNAMEFORM` in version 7.0 & above.
 * **Tools: TODO!
 Customize...** – Does not work.
 Use Resource Hacker or other programs to modify the menus or toolbars.
-If the program detects that the toolbars are modified (e.g. by removing icons without using `Visible = False`), the first message shown in the status bar is replaced with access violation when opening fonts or doing other things.
+If the toolbars detects some icons are removed without using `Visible = False`, the first message shown in the status bar is replaced with access violation when opening fonts or doing other things.
 * **Window: Minimize All** – Minimizes all but the current window (restore each minimized window via the restore button).

 **Hidden Shortcuts** – Menu's description from the form: These items are here so the shortcuts work.